doehm/survivoR/README.md

 rules, there are bound to be edges cases where the data is not quite right.
 Please log an issue and I will correct the datasets.

+This package will be updated regularly with new features, such as details on exiled castaways across the seasons.

 # References

 Data was almost entirely sourced from